frobino/EclipseTrainingSlides/tracecompass/slides.md

 subtitle:

 - An analysis can depend on other analyses
-- Dependent analysis need to execute beforehand
+- Dependent analysis needs to execute beforehand
 - Dependent analysis will be scheduled automatically
 - Implement `TmfAbstractAnalysisModule#getDependentAnalyses()`